18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 Covering drug addiction, immigration, racism, and more, this story is as entertaining as it is stimulating.
 Its discussion of drug addiction’s impact on the larger family unit was reminiscent of Long Bright River.

+This is a beautifully written and powerful book.
 I also kept having to remind myself that it was a contemporary fiction story and not a memoir because the emotion and knowledge expressed in the book were so believable.
-This is one of the books about grief that you must-read.

 Plot